MicrosoftDocs/power-automate-docs/articles/share-button-flows.md

      ![share button](./media/share-button-flows/share-button-flows-remove-user.png)

 1. Wait for the remove operation to complete.
-Notice the **Button users** list refreshes, and the user or group your removed is not longer listed.
+Notice the **Button users** list refreshes, and the user or group you removed is no longer listed.

      ![share button](./media/share-button-flows/share-button-flows-remove-user-result.png)